clarenceb/hiera_demo/hiera_demo/eyaml-gpg/README.txt

 # New bit it the :gpg_gnupghome: section so eyaml knows where to find the
 # keyring for decrypting data.

-# Potential problem with hiera-gpg reafing command line args???
+# NOTE: Potential problem exists with hiera-gpg reading command line args???
-# --gpg-recipients and --gnuphhome
+# .e.g --gpg-recipients and --gnuphhome
+# Workaround: copy .gnupg to your HOME dir and then eyaml-gpg will pick up the
-# Workaround:
+# keyring from there.
 cp -a .gnupng ~
 echo "puppet@dv.example.com" > hiera-eyaml-gpg.recipient